-WRIGHT-PATTERSON AFB, Ohio-U.S. Air Force researchers are looking to image-processing expert MotionDSP Inc. in Burlingame, Calif., to use graphics processing unit (GPU) technology to enhance persistent-surveillance imagery gathered from sensors aboard unmanned aerial vehicles (UAVs).
+WRIGHT-PATTERSON AFB, Ohio, 31 Aug.
+2012.
+U.S. Air Force researchers are looking to image-processing expert MotionDSP Inc. in Burlingame, Calif., to use graphics processing unit (GPU) technology to enhance persistent-surveillance imagery gathered from sensors aboard unmanned aerial vehicles (UAVs).

-The contract is part of the GPU-Accelerated Image Processing and Change and Ground Motion Detection for WAAS project, to improve surveillance imagery during bad weather, as well as to enhance the WAAS system's ability to detect motion and changing conditions in persistent-surveillance imagery.
+The contract is part of the GPU-Accelerated Image Processing and Change and Ground Motion Detection for WAAS project, which seeks to improve surveillance imagery during bad weather, as well as to improve the WAAS system's ability to detect motion and changing conditions in persistent-surveillance imagery.

-NVIDIA GPU chips have been designed in to high-end computer gaming for graphics processing, as well as advanced digital signal processing (DSP) systems for military applications like image processing, electronic warfare, and signals intelligence.
+NVIDIA GPU chips have been designed-in to high-end computer gaming for graphics processing, as well as into advanced digital signal processing (DSP) systems for military applications like image processing, electronic warfare, and signals intelligence.

 Military DSP experts have found the NVIDIA GPU chips provide efficient, fast parallel processing capabilities for complex DSP applications.